soheeparklee/soheeparklee.github.io/_posts/2025-9-29-DAW-system-1risks.md

 tags: [] # TAG names should always be lowercase
 ---

+- ⭐️ know difference between virus/trojan/worms..
+- ⭐️ how do you call that malware that spys your computer...

 ## ✅ Hardware, Software, Firmware, Malware, Ransomware, Openware

 - ✔️ **Hardware**: physical components of a system